chrif/cocotte/doc/README.md

 Cocotte is a free cloud installer for hosting multiple containerized applications, each accessible through https with a different hostname, but all hosted on one cloud machine at 5$ a month.
 This is the only cost for the infrastructure that Cocotte puts in place.

-This is just an installer though.
+Cocotte is just an installer though.
 Eventually, you will have to learn how it works, but as opposed to a solution that would lock you in, you are in control once the cloud machine is provisioned, and you don't need Cocotte anymore.

 Optionally, and in the hope to get you started even faster, Cocotte has a template feature for adding new Docker applications to your infrastructure.
 It generates deployment scripts for a https web server, in a folder ready for source control.
 Two templates are available, a simple web server with a "Hello world" page, and a Symfony 4 application.
 The intended way of developing and deploying with these application models is <a href="#documentation">documented</a>.